Netflix/vmaf/README.md

 The package has thus far been tested in Ubuntu 14.04 LTS.

 ##Dependency

 The VMAF package has its core feature extraction library written in C, and the rest glue code written in Python.
 It also incorporates an external C++ library named libsvm.
 To build the C/C++ code, you system must be pre-installed with cc and g++.
 To run commands, it assumes that your system has Python2 installed.

 To run VMAF calculation on multiple reference/distorted video pairs in parallel, you will need a Python package named pathos (>= 0.1a1).
 For example, run_vmaf_in_batch will first detect if pathos is installed.
 If not, it will fall back to sequential execution.
-To install pathos, in Ubuntu, run:
+To install pathos, in Ubuntu, run (assuming pip pre-installed):

 `pip install pathos`

-(assuming pip pre-installed).

 ##Installation
 After cloning repo to local, cd to repo directory and run: